 - Verbal Ability: 10 questions

 - Para jumbles: 4 questions

 - Out of content questions: 3 questions

 CAT Slot-2 Analysis

 The DILR section asked in Slot-2 was easier as compared to that of Slot-1.
-Quantitative Aptitude section was easy when compared to last year but was lengthier when compared to Slot-1.
+The quantitative Aptitude section was easy when compared to last year but was lengthier when compared to Slot-1.
 15+ questions were asked from Arithmetic only.
 English Comprehension & Verbal section was of the same difficulty as Slot-1.
 It was difficult when compared to what was asked in CAT 2017 and CAT 2018.

 - VARC Analysis: As compared to the forenoon session of the CAT 2019 exam, the questions were no cakewalk for the students.
-Reading Comprehension part of VARC was very tricky and involved heavy reading.
+The reading Comprehension part of VARC was very tricky and involved heavy reading.
 The difficulty level was higher than in the previous year's paper.
 RC section had 4 passages of 5 questions each and 1 passage of 4 questions.
-Verbal Ability section had 10 questions asked out of which 3 were Odd One Out-type, 3 were Para summary questions and 4 were PFQs.
+The Verbal Ability section had 10 questions asked out of which 3 were Odd One Out-type, 3 were Para summary questions and 4 were PFQs.